cotarr/irc-hybrid-client/thunderclient/README.md

 * 3.1 Request the login HTML form.
 Extract the login nonce and CSRF token.
 * 3.2 Use POST request to submit username and password.
 The login nonce will timeout after a short delay.
 * 4.1-4.20 Logout, then confirm authorization blocks access to each API route.

+This collection needs to be run with NODE_ENV=development because in production the module express-rate-limit will conflict with tests.

 # Websocket Auth Test 5.1 to 5.16